algolia/instantsearch/docs/custom-components.md

 Custom Components
 ---------

-You can build you own components when the provided ones are not sufficient.
-Since we try hard to provide as much possible an out-of-the-box experience, we would love to hear about your custom component use case before you try to build it.
+You can build your own components when the provided ones are not sufficient.
+Since we try hard as much as possible to provide an out-of-the-box experience, we would love to hear about your custom component use case before you try to build it.

 Let us know about your use case for a custom component via our [issue tracker](https://github.com/algolia/vue-instantsearch/issues).